luxai-qtrobot/tutorials/demos/qt_ai_data_assistant_online/README.md

 - **Offline Voice Activity Detection (VAD):** Utilizes [**Silero VAD**](https://github.com/snakers4/silero-vad), a highly accurate and lightweight offline voice activity detector, to identify when a user is actively speaking.
 This allows the system to initiate ASR streaming **only during detected speech**, significantly reducing unnecessary API usage, network traffic, and associated costs.

+- **Vector Store (RAG Backend):** [**Faiss**](https://faiss.ai/index.html) or [**AstraDB**](https://www.datastax.com/astra) is used for storing document embeddings and enabling fast semantic search locally or in the cloud.

+  **Faiss** (Facebook AI Similarity Search) is a highly optimized library developed by Meta for efficient similarity search and clustering of dense vectors.
+It is ideal for **local deployments**, offering fast in-memory indexing and search with various indexing strategies to balance speed and memory usage.

+  **AstraDB**, on the other hand, is a **cloud-native, serverless vector database** built on Apache Cassandra.
+It is designed for scalability and elasticity in distributed environments, making it suitable for remote or hybrid deployments that require persistent storage, cross-device access, or integration with other cloud services.

-- **Vector Store (RAG Backend):** [**AstraDB**](https://www.datastax.com/astra) is used for storing document embeddings and enabling fast semantic search.
-AstraDB is a highly scalable, serverless vector database built on Apache Cassandra.
-Thanks to [**LlamaIndex's** vector store abstraction](https://docs.llamaindex.ai/en/stable/module_guides/storing/vector_stores/), the implementation can be easily adapted to alternative vector databases such as Pinecone, Qdrant, Chroma, or FAISS.
+  Thanks to [**LlamaIndex's** vector store abstraction](https://docs.llamaindex.ai/en/stable/module_guides/storing/vector_stores/), the implementation can be easily adapted to a variety of alternative vector databases such as **Pinecone**, **Qdrant**, or **Chroma**, allowing developers to choose the most appropriate backend based on performance, storage requirements, or infrastructure preferences.

 - **Data Ingestion & Web Integration:** Document ingestion and chunking are powered by [**LlamaIndex**](https://www.llamaindex.ai/), supporting formats such as `.pdf`, `.txt`, `.docx`, and `.md`.
 Additionally, it includes a web connector layer that allows scraping and indexing of simple HTML pages.
 This can be extended via tools like **SpiderWeb** and other [LlamaIndex web connectors](https://docs.llamaindex.ai/en/stable/examples/data_connectors/WebPageDemo/) to handle richer web content extraction.